sneakyweasel/DNA/README.md

 - KEGG pathways are fascinating.

 # Transposons (Nobel83)
+- Different regions of the genome evolve in different ways.
+In coding regions, where any significant change can be lethal to the organism, the most common source of variation is point mutations.
+In non-coding regions (introns or intergenic spacers), we find a different situation: entire intervals can easily be duplicated, inserted, deleted, or reversed.
 - Transposons are jumping genes in non-coding DNA
 - Mobility of "variables" non-coding transposons
 - Inter specie transposons is fascinating. https://en.wikipedia.org/wiki/Tn10